Former NYC mayor Bloomberg gives $1M for Anchorage art space

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+“I think the city needs a space where a lot of different sectors can come together and talk about the future, and so it’ll be that kind of space,” Decker said.

+Projects through the lab will examine issues facing Alaska, like climate, food, transportation, housing and migration, Decker said.

-Decker says the first floor of the building should be ready in February.
-She expects 36 artists to use the space in its first two years.
+The first floor of the building should be ready for operation in February.
+Decker said 36 artists are expected to use the space in the lab’s first two years.

 Information from: Anchorage Daily News, http://www.adn.com